-Competency Education is a 28 hour program unique to Willetton Senior High School, designed to address the particular needs of Year 12 students in a number of areas.
+Competency Education is a 28 hour program unique to Willetton Senior High School, designed to address the particular needs of Year 12 students.

 This course is timetabled one hour per week and is a compulsory component of the Year 12 program.
-It aims to teach both key understandings to assist the transition from school and life skills or competencies to promote the well being of students.
+It to teaches both key understandings to assist the transition from school and life skills or competencies to promote the well being of students.

 - a portfolio

 - the academic requirements for meeting WACE (Secondary Graduation)

 - strategies for maximising learning opportunities

 - assistance in managing State Training Provider (TAFE) and University applications